sophoslabs/metasploit_gather_exchange/README.md

 Metasploit Post-Exploitation Gather module for Exchange Server
 --------------------------------------------------------------

-A Metasploit framework module for gathering information from an on-premise Exchange Server.
+A Metasploit framework module for gathering information from an Exchange Server.

-The module gathers information from an Exchange Server running on a compromised target over a Meterpreter session.
+The module gathers information from an Exchange Server, running on a compromised target, over a Meterpreter session.

-It utilizes the "Exchange Management Shell", a collection of PowerShell scripts installed along with Exchange Server.
+It uses the "Exchange Management Shell," a collection of PowerShell scripts installed along with Exchange Server.

 ## Usage
 ![usage](usage1.png)